seanchatmangpt/knhk/docs/api.md

 ## Public API

-The KNKHS API is organized into modular headers for better maintainability:
+The KNHK API is organized into modular headers for better maintainability:

 ### Header Structure